eascodes/100-days-code/log.md

 **Thoughts** Today I spent several hours solving a few of the problems on this module.
 Although they were challenging to figure out, it was pretty enjoyable/addicting to solve them.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 19: November 13, 2021

+**Today's Progress**: Today I continued the Basic JavaScript course on FreeCodeCamp.

+**Thoughts** Learning how to generate random numbers using JavaScript helped me to understand many of the JS generator website projects that I've seen.
+It's cool to think about all of the possibilities with this function.

+**Link(s) to work** https://www.freecodecamp.org/eascodes